dlublin/SpeakOSC/README.md

 # Notes
+May require additional download.

+Configure microphone input in System Preferences under Dictation and Speech.

 Dictation only works when SpeakOSC is the active application and the dictation text field is selected.

 Speech Commands work when SpeakOSC is active or in the background.

-May require additional download.

-Configure microphone input in System Preferences under Dictation and Speech.
+Configure OSC IP / port / base address path in Preferences.

 # About the code